ZenyWay/zenypass/src/components/sfcs/authentication-page/terms-en.md

 of all his Records.

 The ZenyPass Service allows an easy connection to some websites accessible via passwords.
-To do this, the User must first connect to his User Account and add websites to which he wishes to be connected via the ZenyPass Service (the "Registered Web Sites").
+To do this, the User must first connect to his Vault and add websites to which he wishes to be connected via the ZenyPass Service (the "Registered Web Sites").

-The addition of Registered Web Sites can be done by the User from his User Account, by filling a form (including the URL address of the website's login page that he wishes to register and the corresponding password).
+The addition of Registered Web Sites can be done by the User from his Vault, by filling a form (including the URL address of the website's login page that he wishes to register and the corresponding password).

-The User may then access the Registered Web Sites from his User Account, by clicking the connection icon of the Registered Website to which he wishes to connect.
+The User may then access the Registered Web Sites from his Vault, by clicking the thumbnail of the Registered Website to which he wishes to connect.

 For security and privacy reasons, ZenyPass Applications